 a maternity at which one or more live births or stillbirths occur, which is registered in England and Wales

 a termination of a pregnancy by abortion under the 1967 Act, which takes place in England and Wales.

-Pregnancies which lead to miscarriages are not included.
+Conception statistics do not include conceptions resulting in miscarriages or illegal abortions.
 Maternities that result in one or more live births or stillbirths are counted once only.

 The registration of life events (that is, births, deaths, marriages and civil partnerships) is a service carried out by the local registration service in partnership with the General Register Office (GRO).
 Most of the information, for both live births and stillbirths, is supplied to registrars by one or both parents.